-Session manager plug-ins The two main session manager plu The two main session manager plug-ins are: Session manager service plug-in (session_manager_service) This is the central service plug-in.
+Session manager plug-ins

+The two main session manager plug-ins are:

+Session manager service plug-in (session_manager_service) This is the central service plug-in.
 It accepts and tracks service registration, hands out sessions to clients, accepts or denies session renewal, and notifies session endpoint managers of session state changes, including when sessions begin and when they end.
-Session endpoint manager plug-i n This is the portion of the session manager (session_endpoint_manager) that resides in a registered service.
+Session endpoint manager plug-in (session_endpoint_manager) This is the portion of the session manager that resides in a registered service.
 It registers its location with the service plug-in, and accepts or rejects client requests based on the validity of their session headers.

-The session manager also includes a simple policy plug-in: Session manager simple policy plug-in (sm_simple_policy) This provides control over the allowable duration for a session and the maximum number of concurrent sessions allowed for each group. plementation of the Artix session manager's ack interface.
+The session manager also includes a simple policy plug-in:

+Session manager simpleThis provides control over the allowablepolicy plug-induration for a session and the(sm_simple_policy)maximum number of concurrentsessions allowed for each group.

+The simple policy plug-in is an implementation of the Artix session manager's SessionManagementPolicyCallback interface.
 You can create your own session policies by implementing this interface.
+For more detail, see "Implementing your own Policy Plug-In" on page 13.

+How do the plug-ins interact?

-For more detail, see "Implementing your own Policy Plug-In" on page 43.
-How do the plug-ins interact? · · · e session manager plug-ins are deployed in an r service plug-in and the simple policy plug-in are both deployed into the same Artix bus process.
+Figure 1 on page 3 shows how the session manager plug-ins are deployed in an Artix system.
+The session manager service plug-in and the simple policy plug-in are both deployed into the same Artix bus process.